 Please note, E-Complish’s opinion is still that this is the customer’s responsibility to fix, but if your company wants to help (in the name of customer service and mentioned above), you could contact the bank with the customer to have their bank initiate the Reversal.
 But, if the customer balks about this approach, this should raise serious red flags.
 In our opinion, this would clearly show a potential fraud attempt.
 The customer should willingly accept your help and if they don’t, then that should be a clear indicator that something fishy is going on here.

-When a customer requests a refund, your company has to walk a fine line between quality customer service and insuring you are not the target of fraud.
-You should always ask if there is an opportunity to defraud the company, and is the risk of refund greater than providing great customer service.
+When a customer requests a refund, your company has to walk a fine line between quality customer service and ensuring you are not the target of fraud.
+You should always ask if there is an opportunity to defraud the company and if the risk of a refund is greater than providing great customer service.
 Whatever you decide, E-Complish hopes we have provided you with some additional understanding of credit card and ACH refunds to help you make the best decision with the least risk.